 - No telemetry by default.
 The editor should not phone home unless you explicitly opt in.
 Not an opt-out toggle buried in settings.
 No telemetry in the binary unless you turn it on.

 - Open source.
 The entire application.
 Not an open source base with proprietary additions layered on top.
-Not open source with a CLA that lets the company relicense your contributions.
 Actually open source.
 Readable, buildable, auditable.

-- No Electron.
+- Native rendering.
 A code editor should not need a browser engine to render text.
 Native performance matters.
 Memory consumption matters.
 Startup time matters.
 These are not luxuries.
 They are the baseline.

 - No vendor lock-in.
 Your settings, your extensions, your workflow should not depend on one company’s ecosystem.
 If the company goes under, gets acquired, or changes direction, your editor should still work.